Scalable contact center solutions drive results in healthcare

 - Exceptional, measurable service.
 When patients receive help from people whose kindness and compassion is felt, they tend to make better medical choices.
 For example, Liveops agents boosted pharmaceutical compliance with outreach and patient follow-up.

 - Increased agent flexibility and productivity.
-By selecting a flexibile workforce, health care organizations can scale call center services to the changing needs of peak periods.
+By selecting a flexibile workforce, health care organizations can scale contact center services to the changing needs of peak periods.
 This reduces costs from agent idle time and takes guesswork out of strategic planning.

 HEALTHCARE CUSTOMER SERVICE SUCCESS STORIES

 A nationwide provider of diabetic testing equipment and other medical supplies came to Liveops in need of help to service surges in demand.
-Short-form commercials and corresponding demand for the medical products necessitated a workforce that could flex up during times when those commercials played, rather than in a fixed-shift cadence typical of traditional brick-and-mortar call centers.
-Commercials also aired at irregular hours, which led to an influx of calls that a traditional call center model effectively field.
+Short-form commercials and corresponding demand for the medical products necessitated a workforce that could flex up during times when those commercials played, rather than in a fixed-shift cadence typical of traditional brick-and-mortar contact centers.
+Commercials also aired at irregular hours, which led to an influx of calls that a traditional contact center model effectively field.

-With a patient base of 260,000, and as one of a select few providers authorized by the Centers for Medicare and Medicaid Services, the company had complex needs for its call center services.
+With a patient base of 260,000, and as one of a select few providers authorized by the Centers for Medicare and Medicaid Services, the company had complex needs for its contact center services.
 With Liveops’ flexible model, the company is able to ramp from a zero need to more than 1,000 agents.
 Resources are available for as many as 2,300 agents to be simultaneously taking calls.

 Liveops provides granular, real-time reporting and campaign tracking to help the medical supply company make informed decisions and optimize media buys for future planning.
 The company also benefited from 24×7 access to call recordings to ensure quality.